 - Separate the dough into small pieces.

 - Gather the pieces together and squeeze into a loose ball.
 Since repeat reforming and rolling will muddy the marbling, you can keep some of your starting pieces aside to add back in on a later re-roll to extend the marble-life.

 Cutting and baking the treats:

 - Roll and cut into shapes.
-I used a star shaped cookie cutter for these treats.
+I used a small star shaped cookie cutter for these red white and blue dog treats.
 Since repeat reforming and rolling will muddy the marbling, pick your cutter positions to take advantage of colour transitions and combinations.

 - Chill if needed for your recipe, and then bake according to recipe.

 - Cool before serving and storage.